Table of contents

 It doesn’t matter which time of year you’re visiting NYC because Upstate NY offers special experiences throughout every season.

 Poughkeepsie is a Hudson Valley town that would be a stretch for a day trip, but once you get there, there are lots of attractions that can fill up a day if you leave NYC early and come back late.
 You’ll also feel like you really got away!
+It’s about 1 hour and 40 min by driving, to NYC.

 The main attraction in Poughkeepsie is the Walkway Over the Hudson, an elevated pedestrian-only bridge that is actually a New York State Park.
 This long bridge has panoramic views of the Hudson River, and when you finish your walk, stop by any of Poughkeepsie’s Mexican restaurants for a bite.